Equivariant Degenerations of Plane Curve Orbits: Degenerations III: Quartic Plane Curves

-\begin{rmk} We remark that our usage of the predegree computation of Aluffi and Faber \cite{AF93} can in principle be replaced by the explicit description of the semistable reduction of an $A_n$ singularity given in \cite{CL13}. \end{rmk}
+\begin{rmk} We remark that our usage of the predegree computations of Aluffi and Faber in \cite{AF93} can in principle be replaced by the explicit description of the semistable reduction of an $A_n$ singularity given in \cite{CL13}. \end{rmk}

 \begin{thm} Let $C_{A_n}$ be a general curve with an $A_n$ singularity, where $3\leq n\leq 6$.
 Then,